-PHI 510 ETHICAL DECISION MAKING IN HEALTH CARE
+PHI 510 HEALTH CARE ETHICS

 Three hours.
-Graduate nursing curriculum.
+Prerequisite: Admission to Nursing graduate program.
 Students will explore ethical decision-making models in health care delivery and research.
 The course will deal with different perspectives in the theoretical foundations of bioethics, moral conflicts and problems arising in clinical settings, comparative perspectives on the health care system in the U.S. and in other countries, and issues related to the responsible conduct of research.